 3. Mard Ko Dard Nahi Hota

-‘Mard ko Dard Nahi Hota’ is one of the most unconventional films to have released this year in Bollywood might inspire the next generation of directors to be fearless in their conviction and vision.
+‘Mard ko Dard Nahi Hota’ is one of the most unconventional films to have been released this year in Bollywood.
+It might inspire the next generation of directors to be fearless in their convictions and visions.
 The makers have crafted something so original and riveting that associating the title with Bollywood is low-key insulting.
-The director and writer Vasan Bala transform his deep love of classic martial arts movies into this project in a splendid way.
-It’s almost as good as the dedication and love showed by Quentin Tarantino in Kill Bill trilogy.
+The director and writer Vasan Bala transformed his deep love of classic martial arts movies into this project splendidly.
+It’s almost as good as the dedication and love shown by Quentin Tarantino in Kill Bill’s trilogy.

 It unabashedly celebrates all the clichés associated with those films yet makes fun of them at every chance it gets.
-It doesn’t treat the audience as unintelligent beings, yet gives them the blast of entertainment that they crave for.
-It is a love letter to those over-the-top action films even after being mature enough to understand how funny it would seem in reality.
+It doesn’t treat the audience as unintelligent beings, yet gives them the blast of entertainment that they crave.
+It is a love letter to those over-the-top action films, even after being mature enough to understand how funny it would seem in reality.

 2. Bala

-Balamukunud, more affably known as “Bala”, always boasts about his hair.
-His childhood revolves around making other girls laugh and fall for him with his mimicry talents and his long, luscious hair, and teasing Latika, a dark-skinned classmate.
+Balamukunud, more affably known as “Bala,” always boasts about his hair.
+His childhood revolves around making other girls laugh and fall for him with his mimicry talents and his long, luscious hair and teasing Latika, a dark-skinned classmate.
 His pride soon becomes his shame.
 As he approaches his mid-twenties, he acquires chronic alopecia, in simpler words, balding.
-After trying a number of recommended solutions, right from standing headlong to applying a past of cow dunk and bull semen on his hair, he finally decides on wearing a wig.
-He impresses and falls in love with a fair model, Pari, who works for the company he does, and marries her without disclosing his baldness.
+After trying a number of recommended solutions, right from standing headlong to applying a past of cow dunk and bull semen on his hair, he finally decides to wear a wig.
+He impresses and falls in love with a fair model, Pari, who works for the company he does and marries her without disclosing his baldness.
 After Pari finds out, Bala is steadily led to a life-changing epiphany.

 The inclusive themes that Kaushik tackles make the film universally accessible and unique to bringing out lesser-discussed issues in society.
 Extremely funny and hard-hitting, ‘Bala’ is a deceptively layered comedy that sets itself apart with intelligent writing and a spine-chilling epiphany that might change the way Indians think about appearances.